natsuhiko/rasqual/README.md

 	/path/to/your/bam/sample3.bam
 	...

-where the order of the samples **MUST** be the same as that in the master VCF.
-Before use the script, please make sure the latest tabix (http://www.htslib.org/doc/tabix.html) is installed in your environment.
+The order of the samples **MUST** be the same as that in the master VCF.
+Before using the script, please make sure the latest tabix (http://www.htslib.org/doc/tabix.html) is installed in your environment.

+Note that, our script doesn't filter out any AS read by means of QC criteria (depth of coverage, mapping quality, etc.).
+You may also want to filter out some reads a priori, using GATK ASEReadCounter (https://www.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php).